yannickjemmely/Mida/README.md

 ## Supported brokers
-Mida is broker-neutral, this means any broker could be easily integrated in the ecosystem, for now all brokers available on the cTrader platform are supported, below some of the most long-lived and popular ones,<br>
+Mida is broker-neutral, this means any broker could be easily integrated in the ecosystem, until now all brokers available on the cTrader platform are supported, below some of the most long-lived and popular ones,<br>
 **exchanges are coming soon. . .**
 <p align="center">